 Step-by-Step Directions

-3. Pour each icing into its own resealable bag and squeeze icing into one corner.
-Snip a tiny piece of the corner of the bag off and place each bag in a glass, cut tip side down.
+- Transfer to bags.
+Pour each color into its own resealable bag and squeeze icing into one corner.
+Snip a tiny piece of the corner of the bag off.

-8. Once your spiral is done, use a tooth pick or bamboo skewer and place it at the center of the cookie.
-Then slowly drag it through the icing towards the edge of the cookie.
-Continue dragging the toothpick like this around the rest of the cookie, and ta-dah!
-You have a spiderweb.
+- Make web.
+Place a tooth pick at the center of the cookie then slowly drag it through the icing towards the edge of the cookie.
+Continue dragging the toothpick around the rest of the cookie to create a spiderweb design.

-9. While the icing is wet, place 1 raisin, for the spider’s body anywhere on the cookie and place 4 chocolate jimmies on one side of the raisin for the spider’s legs and 4 more on the other side.
+- Add spider.
+Place one raisin for the spider’s body anywhere on the cookie and place 4 chocolate jimmies on either side of the raisin for the spider’s legs.

 Expert Tips and Recipe FAQS

 So this Halloween Oreo is definitely a “low skills required” kinda decorating project.
-I usually have a steady hand with piping, but I was off on the video day and they still look cute.
 My 12-year old daughter even joined in on the decorating fun, so this is very kid friendly.

 - This is a great cookie decorating project to do for a Halloween party.
 Just set up the work stations and let the kids have fun decorating!